armory/docs/content/en/armory-cdaas/reference/CLI/cli-cheat.md

 `armory help`

-## Log into Project Borealis
+## Log into Armory CDaaS

 **Usage**

 `armory login [flags]`

 **Flags**
-- `-e, --envName`: (Optional) The name of your Borealis environment.
+- `-e, --envName`: (Optional) The name of your Armory CDaaS environment.
 Names with spaces must be enclosed in single or double quotes.

 **Example**